castai/docs/docs/guides/start-saving-quickly.md

-# Start saving on your external [EKS] cluster immediately
+# Start saving on your connected EKS cluster immediately

 So, you liked the results of the Savings Estimator after connecting your existing EKS cluster to CAST AI, but don't want to wait until these savings reach you in a slow and risk-free ongoing process.
 You can speed this up, here's how.

-## Register your external cluster
+## Register your connected cluster (EKS)

 You need to register first - which means creating an IAM user for CAST AI to optimize your cluster.